bigspatial2019/bigspatial-2018.github.io/pages/contact.md

 title: "Contact"
 teaser: "Don't hesitate to contact us if you have any issue/question."
 header:
-   image_fullwidth: "belfast.jpg"
+   image_fullwidth: "seattle2.png"
    permalink: "/contact/"
 ---

-This is just a placeholder for the future IEEE Cluster 2017 website.
+This is just a placeholder for the future BigSpatial website.

 More coming soon!